 Diamond Replacement

 Even the components of a ring hold sentimental value.
 One stone or even more stones can get lost over time, leaving no choice but to replace the diamond with a new stone.
 Diamond replacement can occur if, for some reason, a couple wants to preserve as much of the antique ring or wedding ring (assuming it is older) as possible.
 Or perhaps there were missing diamonds.
 Small diamonds can sometimes fall out of a setting.
-Getting new diamonds for the smaller ring may be more cost-effective.
-Precious metals like platinum gold or sterling silver may benefit from a new setting, with the same stones.
+Getting new diamonds for the smaller diamond ring may be more cost-effective.
+Precious metals in sterling silver rings and gold rings may benefit from a new setting, with the same stones.

 The life of the original ring can be renewed by adding a new diamond.
-Other ways to improve the larger diamond include adding diamond accents on the band, adding more diamonds in the center, or even creating two rings from its components.
+Other ways to improve the larger diamond include adding diamond accents on the love ring or a wedding band, adding more diamonds in the center, or even creating two rings from its components.
 In modern times, couples find themselves not only choosing diamonds to represent their love but other stones for a center stone.

 Band Replacement

-However, it can be more difficult for a jeweler to create a new ring, or even recreate the same one.
-Sourcing precious metals like white gold or platinum, or the process of resetting a diamond that is older can also be difficult.
+However, it can be more difficult for a jeweler to make a new ring, or even recreate the same one.
+Sourcing precious metals like white gold or platinum, and the process of putting the diamond back in the ring can also be difficult.

 Creating Your Own Design